Amazon pauses construction on 2nd headquarters in Virginia

 Goldsztejn said the company is expecting to move forward with what he called pre-construction work on the construction in Virginia later this year, including applying for permits.
 He said final timing for the second phase of the project is still being determined.

 Still, there were significant direct incentives.
 The state promised $22,000 for each new Amazon job on the condition that the average worker salary for those new jobs is $150,000, annually.
-But those incentives — about $550 million for 25,000 projected jobs — are not supposed to be paid out until 2024 at the earliest.
-Goldsztejn, the Amazon spokesperson, said the company “has not received any incentives to date related to the construction of HQ2 and the 8,000 jobs that we’ve created in Arlington since 2018.”
+Those incentives were about $550 million for 25,000 projected jobs.

 Arlington County also promised Amazon a cut of its hotel-tax revenue on the theory that hotel occupancies would increase significantly once Amazon builds out its campus.
 That incentive, projected initially at about $23 million, is dependent on how many square feet of office space Amazon occupies in the county.